Are you scared or excited of forthcoming groundbreaking innovations?

 The reason was I was scared of bad results.

-Now, I’m still trying to avoid all sugar products, though I’m not diabetic because I knew that they are not good for my lifelong health, but up to now I am unable to make a decision.
+Now, I’m still trying to avoid all added sugar products, though I’m not diabetic because I knew that they are not good for my lifelong health, but up to now I am unable to make a decision.

 I’m still eating sugar products as a normal kid.